-- 118 Enforcement of the Day Nurseries Act in the unlicensed sector was not initially flagged as an area of concern when the licensing program was transferred to the Ministry of Education on January 1, 2012.
-However, the Ministry soon discovered the process for responding to complaints about unlicensed daycares was patently defective. - 119 Within two months, the Ministry identified inconsistent and unclear practices, procedures, forms and tools for dealing with complaints.
-It began working on a procedural guideline for complaints, standardizing the complaint process, forms, letters and tools for surveillance and prosecution, and planning for staff training. - 120 Beginning in June 2012, the Ministry received a series of media requests under the Freedom of Information and Protection of Privacy Act for information about complaints against unlicensed child care providers.
+- flagged as an area of concern when the licensing program was transferred to the Ministry of Education on January 1, 2012.
+However, the Ministry soon discovered the process for responding to complaints about unlicensed daycares was patently defective. - Within two months, the Ministry identified inconsistent and unclear practices, procedures, forms and tools for dealing with complaints.
+It began working on a procedural guideline for complaints, standardizing the complaint process, forms, letters and tools for surveillance and prosecution, and planning for staff training. - Beginning in June 2012, the Ministry received a series of media requests under the Freedom of Information and Protection of Privacy Act for information about complaints against unlicensed child care providers.
 As the Ministry reviewed the historical records in response to these requests, a dismal picture emerged.